chris-hoffmann/disaster_response/README.md

 hyperparameter tuning via random grid search and evaluates the tuned model on the test set.
 If the run terminates successfully, three output files are written:
 1. `classifier.pkl` corresponds to the saved model
 1. `cls_report.pkl` contains the classification report, which lists the precision, recall and F1 score for each class as well as the average values
-1. `confusion_matrices.npy` contains the confusion matrix for each class
+1. `confusion_matrix.npy` contains the confusion matrices for each class

 Further details on the model's hyperparameters and its performace on the test set are summarized in the following [notebook](https://github.com/chris-hoffmann/disaster_response/).

-The folder `/app` contains material for creating the web application.
+The subfolder `/app` in `/code` contains material for creating the web application.
 In it you find `runapp.py`, which allows for running the application locally.
-The subfolder templates contains html files for the frontend.
+The folder `/app/templates` contains html files for the frontend.
 Note that the design of the user interface relies on the Bootstrap framework.

 ## Dependencies